YizhuangLin/YizhuangLin.github.io/content/resume/_index.md

 This is a learning tool website built with **HMTL, CSS, and JavaScript**, the main body of the website is a timer based on the tomato method, with a login function, calculator, notepad, and to-do list function.

-I was responsible for creating the design of the entire website utilizing Figma including the logo, design style and page layout, and all other visual elements.
+I was responsible for creating the entire website's design utilizing Figma including the logo, design style and page layout, and all other visual elements.
 Although the layout was not fully realized due to time constraints, it was still a great team effort.

 #### [Tateyama Kendo Club]([https://tateyama-kendo-club.netlify.app](https://tateyama-kendo-club.netlify.app/))    02/2023